 I absolutely loved walking at the Bigodi swamp in the evening where a black Mamba walked gently on my toes, I saw a Turaco flying and the living thriving swamp that generates livelihood very kindly for the locals of the nearby village.
 Couple of hours of pure nature for your viewing pleasure!

-Day 6: from Kibale we head towards Murchisonfalls, day two of a long very long road trip.
-Stop by the megawatt waterfalll where Nile burst into Albert Nile on his way to South Sudan.
+Day 6: From Kibale NP you head towards Murchison falls NP, day two of a long very long road trip.
+Stop by the massive Murchison waterfall where Nile burst into Albert Nile on his way to South Sudan.
 Murchison is a beauty to Behold.

 Day 7 & 8: I had two days to go for game drive at Murchison because, why not?